Avon Edward Foote

 Communications, 1970; CBS and Congress: The Selling of the

-Burke's Peerage and Gentry -- Click here to read about Foote-Stuart family of Chotank and their friendship with Robert E. Lee See ATAVUS, Burke's on-line journal for March-April 2003.
-Henry Stuart Foote, one of the founders of the University of North Alabama and pre-Civil War Governor of Mississippi, was a kinsman of both families.
+Burke's Peerage and Gentry -- Two years ago, you would have Clicked Here to read about Foote-Stuart family of Chotank and their friendship with Robert E. Lee.
+But, ATAVUS, Burke's on-line journal for March-April 2003 has been taken off line.
+The original Burke's article by Dr. Avon Edward Foote explained that Henry Stuart Foote, one of the founders of the University of North Alabama and pre-Civil War Governor of Mississippi, was a kinsman of both families.

 C-Span has supported in 2009 the Smithsonian Collector's Edition of Lincoln: America's Greatest President at 200.
 The map of "12 Days on the Run", page 77, includes location of "Dr. Richard Stuart's Home".
 The back cover features the C-SPAN advertisement.